elenapapk/sklearn_parametrisation/README.md

 # sklearn_parametrisation

-This repository contains a simple, interactive front-end tool to visualize the effects of parameter changes (such as radius and points) on pre-generated image outputs.
-It is ideal for rapid testing and demonstration of hyperparameter tuning results in clustering algorithms or other machine learning workflows.

-Developed using only HTML, CSS, and JavaScript, this tool provides an easy way to preview static results without needing a backend server or frameworks.

-📁 Contents
-index.html
-Purpose: The main structure and interface of the application.
-Features:

-Contains sliders for selecting parameter values (radius and points)

-A “Run” button to trigger image preview update

-#Features
-Two customizable sliders (radius and points)

-Dynamically updates the image preview based on selected values

-Lightweight, pure HTML/CSS/JavaScript (no frameworks)

-Easy to expand or integrate with machine learning outputs

-#File Structure

-index.html — main interface and layout

-index.css — styling and responsive design

-script.js — logic for handling slider input and image updates

-./used/ — folder where images must be named using the format radius_points.png (e.g., 2_3.png)

-#Usage

-Place your image assets in a /used folder and name them like:

-bash
-Copy
-Edit
-./used/2_3.png
-./used/1_0.png
-Open index.html in a browser.

-Use the sliders to select values.

-Click “Run” to update the displayed image.

-#Example Use Case

-This type of interface can be used in:

-Visualizing hyperparameter outputs (e.g., DBSCAN clustering)

-Educational interactive demos

-Exploratory design testing

-#Assets Required

-Make sure to include:

-A folder named /used/ with all the required images

-Optional: /assets/ for vector graphics if included in index.css
+This repository provides an interactive front-end tool for visualizing static image outputs generated from machine learning experiments, such as clustering or parameter tuning using scikit-learn.
+It is designed for demonstration, education, or exploratory analysis where users can dynamically view how parameter changes affect results.
+Built using only HTML, CSS, and JavaScript, it allows for lightweight deployment and integration with pre-generated image sets.

+---

+## Contents

+### `index.html`
+**Purpose:** Defines the main layout and interactive interface for the tool.

+**Features:**
+- Two parameter sliders: `radius` and `points`
+- “Run” button to trigger visual update
+- Live image preview based on slider selection

+---

+### `index.css`
+**Purpose:** Provides the styling for the layout and interface elements.

+**Features:**
+- Clean responsive design
+- Basic styling for interactive controls
+- Optional support for vector icons and custom assets

+---

+### `script.js`
+**Purpose:** Contains the logic to handle parameter input and update image previews.

+**Features:**
+- Reads values from both sliders
+- Constructs filenames based on selected parameters
+- Dynamically updates preview with corresponding image from `/used/`

+---

+### `/used/`
+**Purpose:** Folder containing image assets used for previews.

+**Requirements:**
+- Image files must follow the naming format: `radius_points.png`
+  *(e.g., `2_3.png`, `1_0.png`)*

+---

+## Example Use Cases

+This tool can be adapted for:
+- Visualizing DBSCAN or other clustering hyperparameter effects
+- Comparing static model outputs based on tuning choices
+- Creating interactive demos for ML education
+- UI prototypes for ML visualization tools